Last updated on February 7th, 2024 at 04:02 am

 After learning these greetings in Japanese, you must be feeling ready to know more!

-What makes this Ling app interesting is that it takes on a holistic approach which means that using it for at least 10 minutes a day can help you improve in all aspects of language learning – from reading, and writing to speaking.
-This app got you covered!
+What makes this Ling app interesting is that it takes on a holistic approach, which means that using it for at least 10 minutes a day can help you improve in all aspects of language learning – from reading and writing to speaking.
+This app has got you covered!
+Download it now!